 It is hard to imagine a team like Portugal not appearing at the FIFA World Cup, so it may surprise you to learn that the nation has only been to six of the twenty tournaments held to date.
 Their first appearance was in the 1966 World Cup in England with a team that many expected to win the trophy; they ended up finishing third, which to date is their best performance at the biggest sporting event on Earth.

-Portugal were more or less in the World Cup wilderness for the next 40 years - they qualified for both the 1986 and 2002 tournaments, although bowed out in the group stage on both occasions.
+Portugal was more or less in the World Cup wilderness for the next 40 years - they qualified for both the 1986 and 2002 tournaments, although bowed out in the group stage on both occasions.
 But 2002 proved to be the dawning of a new era in Portuguese football, and the nation that has always managed to produce talented players has not missed a tournament since.

 2006 saw them return to the glory days, boasting a team with the likes of Cristiano Ronaldo, Luis Figo and Ricardo Carvalho.
 They blitzed a relatively tame group, winning all three games against Mexico, Angola and Iran, before defeating the Netherlands and England on the way to their second World Cup semi-final.
 Although they lost to France, and then Germany in the third-place playoff, there was certainly a lot to like about the team's performances.